Melanoma and Skin Cancers

 For more information — including symptoms, risk factors, diagnosis, and treatment information — see:

-To address the increasing need for specialty care of melanoma, UC San Diego Dermatology has teamed with Moores Cancer Center to offer comprehensive care for all patients at risk for this disease.
+To address the increasing need for specialty care of melanoma, UC San Diego Health Dermatologists have teamed with our cancer experts to offer comprehensive care for all patients at risk for this disease.
 When melanomas are detected early, most can be cured by simple surgery.
 Some patients, however, have a high risk for recurrence or spread of melanoma and require an integrated care plan.
 Our team of specialists in dermatology, dermatopathology, medical oncology and surgical oncology work together to provide you with a personalized treatment plan.

 - Detailed evaluation and follow-up of individuals who have multiple moles, a suspicion of melanoma, or who are at high risk for melanoma.